hyperledgendary/full-stack-asset-transfer-guide/docs/ApplicationDev/01-FabricGateway.md

 ## Legacy client SDKs

 The following diagram demonstrates how the transaction submit flow is executed for a client using one of the legacy SDKs.
-Orange lines represent interactions between the client and network nodes, which must cross the firewall at the boundary of the network deployment.
-Green lines represent interactions between network nodes.
+Solid orange lines represent interactions between the client and network nodes, which must cross the firewall at the boundary of the network deployment.
+Dashed green lines represent interactions between network nodes.

 Notice that the client potentially needs to interact directly with any or all of the network nodes.